peenalGupta/Threat-Detection-in-Distributed-Systems/README.md

 2. [Power System Intrusion Dataset](https://www.kaggle.com/datasets/sequincozes/power-system-intrusion-dataset?resource=download) - A dataset that includes data related to intrusion detection in power systems.

 ## License
-This project is licensed under the terms of the [MIT License](https://github.com/peenalGupta/Threat-Detection-in-Distributed-Systems/blob/main/LICENSE).
+This project is licensed under the terms of the [Apache 2.0 License](https://github.com/peenalGupta/Threat-Detection-in-Distributed-Systems/blob/main/LICENSE).